Solar Power Alberta (2021 Guide)

 Some important things to keep in mind:

 - Application.
 Rebate applications, including all paperwork, should be handled entirely by your installation company.
-We’ve vetted our installation partners to ensure they are capable of doing this for you.

-Solar Rebates & Tax Credits
+Rebates & Tax Breaks

 - Banff Solar Photovoltaic Production Incentive